Is your dining hall ready for Gen Z?

 These savvy consumers are now leaving the comforts of home and are bringing their values to their college campus of choice.
 As colleges and universities look to appeal to this new demographic, they can’t discount the importance that food will play in students’ matriculation decisions and on-campus engagement.

-Specifically, Gen Z college students are looking for campus dining programs that:
+Specifically, Gen Z college students are concerned with school sustainability initiatives and are looking for campus dining programs that:

 Feature fresh and healthy menu items